 Presents art as an aspect of cultures and civilizations around the world, focusing on the period form 1920 to the present.
 An interdisciplinary course that investigates how art and architecture reflect the religious, political, and philosophical perspectives of the artists and societies that created them.
 Three units of art history are required for all art majors; students may choose from ART 6LS, 7LS, 8LS or 9LS.
-Meets LMC General Education requirement for Humanitites.
+This course fulfills the LMC General Education requirement for Creative Arts.
 LR